Services

-The AI market expanded rapidly across all four layers (data, compute, models, and applications) in 2025.
-For example, NVIDIA’s data center revenue jumped from $115B to $194B in a single year; OpenAI reached about $13B in annual revenue; and Anthropic approached $7B in ARR.
+The AI market expanded rapidly across all four layers (data, compute, models, and applications).
+For example, NVIDIA’s data center revenue jumped from $47.5B to $115.2B in a single year; OpenAI reached about $13B in annual revenue; and Anthropic approached $7B in ARR.

-We gathered revenue data from over 100 AI companies.
+We tracked revenue data from over 100 AI companies.
 Explore how revenues shifted across compute, data, models, and applications layers from 2023 to 2025.

 See the methodology to learn how we gathered AI revenues data.